kiba/Writings/atg/chp3_very_much_alive.md

 "My name is Colonel Frank Cromwell of the United States Air Force.
 Service number is...." the man on the screen recited.

 Surprise was part of the job at Stargate Command.
-Somehow that fact never really kept surprise from happening on a frequent basis.
+That knowledge never really keep surprises from being surprises.
+This was one of them.

 He couldn't believe what he was seeing on the screen.
-There's a dead man on the opposite side of the wormhole speaking to the rover inside what appeared to be a copy of Stargate Command.
+There's a dead man on the opposite side of the wormhole.
+He was speaking to the rover inside what appeared to be a copy of Stargate Command.

 "Harriman, I need to speak with the Colonel," O'Neill ordered.

-"Understood sir," the technician replied, before flipping the switch on the microphone.
-"You can speak now, Colonel."
+"Yes sir," the technician replied, before flipping the switch on the microphone.
+"You can speak now."

 "This is Colonel Johnathan O'Neill of United States Stargate Command, it's good to see you."